Tower Gallery and Cameron Galleries

 You’ll also find a display about how Dimbola was saved and the establishment of the Julia Margaret Cameron Trust.

 Come into our Victorian dressing up room where young and old can have lots of fun with friends and family trying out our range of costumes.

 Olympus & Charles H. Cameron Galleries

-Cross back over to the other side of the house and you’ll find the Olympus and Charles H. Cameron Galleries where our diverse programme of changing exhibitions are show.
-In these rooms you’ll find exhibitions of contemporary and historic photography from both world-renowned and up and coming photographs.
+Cross back over to the other side of the house and you’ll find the Olympus and Charles H. Cameron Galleries where our diverse programme of changing exhibitions are shown.
+In these rooms you’ll find exhibitions of contemporary and historic photography from both world-renowned and up-and-coming photographers.
 We also host exhibitions by artists who respond to or have been inspired by Julia and her legacy.
 Exhibitors in recent years have included Annie Leibovitz and Chris Packham.
 Please see Changing Exhibitions for up to date information.

 Solo Isle of Wight Festival Gallery